Emily3403/configAndDotfiles/README.md

 Also, make sure you have Ansible installed and ssh access to `localhost` without password using a public key.
 It can be installed using the following command: `ssh-copy-id localhost`.

 Then, simply execute the `./run.sh` script.
 You will be prompted for your sudo (become) password and the installation will start.
+It will clone this repository to `~/.config/dotfiles` and symlink all configuration to there.

 # Scope
 This repository is meant for **installing** a new system, not for maintaining a system.
 For example, the `.SpaceVim` directory in the `shell` role is a git repository that is only created, and not updated.
 This has to be done manually.